jaypipes/os-ext-testing-data/README.md

    within the repository you created in step #1, you would set the `$UPSTREAM_GERRIT_SSH_KEY_PATH` value to `ssh/mygerritkey`

+6. Change the value of the `$PUBLISH_HOST` to the host (without https:// prefix) you will publish job artifacts to.

-6. Examine the files in `etc/jenkins_jobs/config` and modify as you need.
+7. Examine the files in `etc/jenkins_jobs/config` and modify as you need.
 Refer to this blog post for more information.

-7. Example the `etc/zuul/layout.yaml` file and ensure you set up each upstream project that your testing system intends to run Jenkins jobs for.
+8. Example the `etc/zuul/layout.yaml` file and ensure you set up each upstream project that your testing system intends to run Jenkins jobs for.